FrostyX/infra-docs/syslog.rst

 Configs:
 ========

-Epylog configs are controlled by puppet - please see the puppet epylog module for more details.
-Specifically the files in ``modules/epylog/files/merged/``
+Epylog configs are controlled by ansible - please see the ansible epylog module for more details.
+Specifically the files in ``roles/epylog/files/merged/``

 Generating a one-off epylog report: